Words of Wisdom

 - To learn and engage in scholarly creative research methodologies

-- To deepen participants’ understanding of craft skills in poetry, prose, screenwriting, or playwriting and further sculpt a creative sample piece for performance or other appropriate public presentations
+- To deepen participants’ understanding of craft skills in art, poetry, prose, graphic novels, screenwriting, interactive experiences, visual works or playwriting and further sculpt a creative sample piece for performance or other appropriate public presentations

 - To work with established faculty members and visiting writers in a small-group environment and through individual consultations to strengthen creative skills and projects